 Kids and pets live in a space with a different kind of vigor than adults.
-There is often free-spirited rambunctiousness, joie de verve, and of course messes.
+There is often free-spirited rambunctiousness, joie de vivre, and of course messes.
 Whether it is thundering feet running through the house, wagging tails or tufts of shed fur, delicate surfaces and fragile accessories just don’t make sense.
-Here are some tips and ideas to help you create a great space for a family friendly family room.
+Here are some tips and ideas to help you create a great space for a family-friendly family room.

 Stain resistant fabrics

-For upholstered seating, try leather which is durable and stain resistant.
+For upholstered seating, try leather which is durable and stain-resistant.
 While accidental pet claws or rough toys can add scratches, on a good leather grade that becomes part of the patina.
-If leather isn’t your preference or is out of your price range, look for sofas and chairs with slip covers that are machine washable so you can wash away spills and stains.
-Microfiber is a popular family friendly fabric that has a soft feel, is stain resistant and durable.
-Avoid pet hair attracters like velvet and consider matching fabric or rug colors to your pet’s fur, this can help disguise the inevitable pet hair between cleaning days.
+If leather isn’t your preference or is out of your price range, look for sofas and chairs with slipcovers that are machine washable so you can wash away spills and stains.
+Microfiber is a popular family-friendly fabric that has a soft feel, is stain resistant and durable.
+Avoid pet hair attractors like velvet and consider matching fabric or rug colors to your pet’s fur, this can help disguise the inevitable pet hair between cleaning days.

 Most people choose medium to dark fabrics for sofas and chairs either in solids or patterns to hide stains.
 Designers recommend lightening up the space by adding light or bright colored solid and patterned accent pillows.
 These will brighten up the space and can be easily laundered when dirty, or swapped out to change the look.